Skip to main content Skip to main navigation Skip to search

 Learn more about BMSB requirements.

-All BMSB treatment certificates issued by registered treatment providers on the List of treatment providers must include their AEI number.
+All BMSB treatment certificates, issued by registered treatment providers, must include the treatment provider AEI number.

 BMSB treatments can be conducted by unregistered treatment providers if the treatment is not undertaken in a BMSB target risk country.